rajesh-ranjan-git/NamasteDev/NamasteNodeJS/Season2/README.md

 - Create a custom validate function for gender
 - Improve the DB schema - PUT all appropriate validations on each field in Schema
 - Add timestamps to the userSchema
-- Add API level validation on Patch request & Signup post api
+- Add API level validation on Patch request & signUp post api
 - DATA Sanitizing - Add API validation for each field
 - Install validator
 - Explore validator library function and Use validator functions for password, email, photoURL
 - NEVER TRUST req.body

-- Validate data in Signup API
+- Validate data in signUp API
 - Install bcrypt package
 - Create PasswordHash using bcrypt.hash & save the user is encrypted password
 - Create login API